cgast/prompts/README.md

 # prompts

-input in md folder
+input in md folder, mkdocs material generates output for github pages in docs.

-output for github pages in docs
+feel free to share.